Set in 400 acres of Parkland, Ragley Hall is ideal for fun days out for picnics, play and walks.

 Toilets available at the Playground, Stables and at the Hall both with baby changing facilities.
 Disabled toilets located at the Hall and Playground.

 Staff will be happy to warm baby food.

-Ragley is located 2 miles South West of Alcester off the A435/A46, 8 miles from Stratford-upon-Avon.
+Ragley is located 2 miles South West of Alcester off the A435 and A46, 8 miles from Stratford-upon-Avon.
 Follow the brown tourism signs.

 Kids love the Woodland Walk with its many different paths and views with lots of wildlife to look out for.
 Be sure to bring your wellies. the Woodland Walk is not suitable for pushchairs.
 Bring kites, balls, bikes and games as there is lots of space to run and play.
 Note that the State Rooms are closed on Saturdays.

-Ragley Hall is just outside Alcester, about 8 miles north-west of Stratford-upon-Avon.
-It is a beautiful stately home in rolling countryside, with a lake and sculpture park, but its best asset for families with energetic kids is its adventure playground, set amid the trees.
+Ragley Hall is a beautiful stately home in rolling countryside, with a lake and sculpture park, but its best asset for families with energetic kids is its adventure playground, set amid the trees.
 There are climbing frames and slides aimed at everyone from tiny tots to teenagers, plus a maze, rope swings, death slide and trampolines.
-The adjacent cafe means that tired parents can grab a re-energizing cappuccino while the kids play, or you could always take a picnic - there is plenty of open space next to the boating lake.
-Admission is a bit pricey (£8.50 per adult) but kids under 5 are free, and the season tickets are very well-priced, if you live close enough to go regularly.
+The adjacent cafe means that tired parents can grab a re-energising cappuccino while the kids play, or you could always take a picnic - there is plenty of open space next to the boating lake.
+Admission is a bit pricey but kids under 5 are free, and the season tickets are very well priced, if you live close enough to go regularly.
 As a local, I'm planning to be up there every nice weekend of the summer! - Gabrielle Starkey / Mar 09

 Telephone: 01789 762 090

 Family Ticket (2 adults, 2 children) £28 Opening Times: 2015 Opening Details: